Deep Learning and Density Functional Theory: Methods

 where $D$ is the dimension, $k_i=m\omega_i^2$ is the spring constant, and $x_{0_i}$ is the shift of the potential in a given coordinate.
 For the RND potentials we follow the work of Mills \emph{et al.} \cite{PhysRevA.96.042113} when generating the potentials on a grid.
 We refer the reader to the original manuscript \cite{PhysRevA.96.042113} for more information on the RND potential generation.
-To create datasets large enough to use DNNs, we chose to randomly sample $k_i$ and $x_{0_i}$ such that $0.01\leq k_i\leq 0.16$ Ha$/ a_0^2 $ (Hartree per Bohr${}^2$) and $-8.0\leq x_{0_i}\leq 8.0~a_0$.
-With a given selection of these variables, the potential was then evaluated on a $40\times40~a_0$ parallelepiped with a $256\times256$ grid point mesh.
+To briefly summarize the process, the first step consists of generating a random binary image of 0's and 1's and then applying a gaussian filter.
+The second step consists of generating a mask that is constructed with a random convex hull and an additional gaussian blur.
+The mask is then applied onto the image yielding the final result.
+The larger energy scale of the RND external potentials can be attributed to the length scales of the RND external potentials.
+The average Gaussian kernel sizes in the external potential generation is $\sim3$ Bohr, whereas the average length scale of the SHO external potentials is $\sim12$ Bohr.
+Assuming that the energy scales as $E\sim1/r^2$, the energy scale of the RND external potentials is 16 times larger than the SHO external potential energy scale on average.
+To create datasets large enough to use DNNs, we chose to randomly sample $k_i$ and $x_{0_i}$ such that $0.01\leq k_i\leq 0.16 \text{ Ha} / a_0^2 $ (Hartree per Bohr${}^2$) and $-8.0\leq x_{0_i}\leq 8.0~a_0$.
+With a given selection of these variables, the external potential was then evaluated on a $40\times40~a_0$ space with a $256\times256$ grid point mesh.
 We then chose to place either $N=$1, 2, 3, or 10 electrons in the 2D space.
 For each choice of the number of electrons, we generate an external potential, and then perform three DFT calculations, each with different exchange-correlation functionals.
-We used the local density approximation (LDA) exchange-correlation functional \cite{dirac_1930, bloch1929bemerkung}, the Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996generalized} functional for exchange and the LDA correlation functional, and the meta-generalized gradient approximation (MGGA) exchange functional from Pittalis \emph{et al.} \cite{pittalis2007exchange} and the LDA correlation functional.
-All of the calculations were carried in real space with the Octopus code \cite{andrade2015real, andrade2012time, andrade2013real}.
+We used the local density approximation (LDA) Slater exchange functional in 2D \cite{dirac_1930, bloch1929bemerkung}, the Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996generalized} generalized-gradient approximation (GGA) exchange functional, and and the 2D meta-generalized gradient approximation (MGGA) exchange functional from Pittalis \emph{et al.} \cite{pittalis2007exchange}, in each case paired with the correlation functional of Attaccalide \emph{et al.} \cite{attaccalite2002correlation}, all provided by the libxc library \cite{marques2012libxc, lehtola2018recent}.
+Here, we do not take the orbitals or charge densities from the LDA calculations to calculate energies at the PBE or MGGA level.
+All of the energies for each functional are calculated independently.
+All of the calculations were carried in real space with the Octopus code \cite{andrade2015real, andrade2012time}.
 For testing, we set aside 10\% of each data set.
 This made for 90,000 training configurations and 10,000 testing configurations for each case of potential, number of electrons, and exchange-correlation functional.
-The calculations are summarized in Table \ref{calcs_summary} of the supplementary information.
+Note that the number of electrons and the type of external potential uniquely defines a dataset.
+Therefore, the 10\% set aside for testing includes 10,000 external potentials and 30,000 charge densities (10,000 for each exchange-correlation functional choice).
+In addition, the labels were normalized independently such that each of the components had a range from zero to one.
+The calculations are summarized in Table \ref{calcs_summary} of Appendix \ref{data_info}.
+All data used in this report is available online (\url{http://clean.energyscience.ca/datasets}) along with the code (\url{https://github.com/CLEANit/multi-scale-ednn}) to allow for future development of featureless deep learning based functionals.